john55554/movie_collection/README.md

 The Movie Collection API creates, updates and deletes a collection of films.

 Overview:
-Authentication must be set in the request header with the following api key:
+Authentication must be set in the request header with the following an api key.

 key                   value
-x-api-key            ERDF2PKXIF1G9Voxu02Qz7eqUwcR7kG21A2yd418
+x-api-key            {key value}

 Status Codes:
 200 status code = successful.